Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/spring2023.md

 <p>Spring 2023 we have a reading seminar on complex geometry.
 We will be meeting Friday at 2pm--4pm (PT time) in 748 Evans Hall.
 Email <a href="mailto:jszhang@berkeley.edu"> Junsheng </a> if you want to be added to the mailing list. </p>

-<p>The topic is deformed Hermitian-Yang-Mills (dHYM) equations.
+<p>The topic for this semester is deformed Hermitian-Yang-Mills (dHYM) equations.
 You can sign up for a talk using this <a href="https://docs.google.com/spreadsheets/d/1XxCFOiF1b4nFCLuem0fPt7d5ALxDJKVjxgu0Sw6DPUM/edit?usp=sharing"> google sheet. </a> </p>

 <p> <table cellpadding="4" cellspacing="2" border="8">